Pre-Pilot Research

 That observation is the origin of Sigmalign.
 The existing tools available to advisors — risk tolerance questionnaires, KYC forms, suitability assessments — measure stated preferences and financial knowledge.
 None of them measure the bias profiles that predict how a client will actually behave when markets move against them.

-Sigmalign is an attempt to build that instrument properly: grounded in behavioural science, designed for the advisory context, and developed through a structured research process rather than intuition.
+Sigmalign is an attempt to build that instrument properly: grounded in behavioural science, designed for the Canadian advisory context and the CFR suitability framework, and developed through a structured research process that includes independent academic desk review before any commercial release.

 Kris welcomes dialogue with academic researchers working in behavioural finance, financial decision-making, and psychometric instrument development.